Ensembl/amr-portal/frontend/src/content/usage.md

 Each of the three AMR data resources has a specific set of filters.

-e.g.: In the view shown below for Experimental AMR the data can be further filtered by:
+e.g.: In the view shown below for AMR phenotypes the data can be further filtered by:

 - Species